oscarsandford/topaz/README.md

 ## Configuration

+Create a directory `postgresql/pg_archive` (or wherever you like, just make sure to mount it correctly).
 Additonal secrets in various directories need to be created.

 ### `secrets/`